DanRuta/wasm-arrays/README.md

 **There are a few examples included in the demo.html, test.js and emscripten.cpp files, for their respective use cases**

 The included functions aim to mimick the WebAssembly ccall and cwrap functions.
 They therefore work the same way.
-Currently, the parameter types array is not included, but it will be in the near future.

 If you need to pass an array parameter, you need to just add the parameter to the list of parameters.